 Stop fretting and get started tackling the problem you want to solve.
 Without feeling pressed, form your aim clearly in your mind, and inspire yourself daily.
 Here I am providing you with eight strategies to gradually overcome your shyness and begin speaking a new language more confidently.

 Remember that you do not need to be a flawless speaker to overcome shyness, yet it may be beneficial for you to improve your language skills to develop confidence.
 On the other hand, you will need to let go of the demands and worries associated with "what others will think of you."
 Let go of all of this and concentrate on being yourself and having fun in the process of learning and speaking a new language.

 8 Steps to Follow to Speak Another Language Without Being Shy

-Here are eight fantastic ways for overcoming your anxiety about speaking a new language.
-These tactics have helped me a lot, and I am confident that they will be similarly beneficial to everyone who wants to learn and speak a new language.
+Here are eight fantastic ways to overcome your anxiety about speaking a new language.
+These tactics have helped me a lot, and I am confident that they will benefit everyone who wants to learn and speak a new language.

 Shyness is typically accompanied by a fear of something: making a fool of oneself, being judged, being wrong...
 These worries manifest themselves most prominently during social interactions, when we may feel more watched, vulnerable, or even questioned.

-As a result, one of the first steps I would recommend in overcoming shyness while speaking another language is to investigate the anxiety that lurks underlying shyness.
+As a result, one of the first steps I would recommend in overcoming shyness while speaking another language is investigating the anxiety underlying shyness.
 Identify it, and write it down if necessary.

 The second step that I propose to overcome shyness when speaking another language is to identify what is most difficult for you when speaking.
 Is it oral expression?
 Or understanding?
 Is it starting the first conversation?
 Or a continuation of the conversation?
 Try to determine where your difficulties are, your "weak points"; recognize them and get to work on them.